 “I am unwilling to fight your stupid war, but I will fight you,” Isaiah shouted before jumping into the hole.

 The men all watched as he disappeared into the darkness.
-They circled the pit, dumbfounded by the man’s stupidity.
+They circled the pit, dumbfounded by the man’s recklessness.

 “All of that work to watch the man leap into a hole,” one soldier said.
 “We still get paid, right?”

 The captain frowned.
 “Let’s go.”
 They all turned and headed back towards their horses.